-Dividend stocks may have a reputation of being safe or stodgy -- sometimes they're anything but.
+Dividend stocks may have a reputation for being safe or stodgy -- but sometimes, they're anything but.

 But chasing long-haul riches with dividend stocks has a dark side.
 Consider the case of another iconic American company, Kmart.
 Kmart started the same year as Wal-Mart, reaching $1 billion in sales more than a decade more quickly than its rival.
 But over the years, Kmart stumbled.
 By the mid-1990s, the company wasn't even earning enough to cover its $0.96-per-share dividend payment.
 It wasn't long before Kmart cut its dividend -- and by January 2002, the company officially imploded into bankruptcy.

 See, dividend cuts and crushed stock prices go hand in hand.
 As such, you're probably wondering what you can do to avoid such an unprofitable fate.
 Monitoring a company for the following four warning signs will help you to quickly weed out the dividend duds in your portfolio.

 Companies with inconsistent or cyclical earnings have broken the hearts of dividend lovers many times over.
 When times are good, management teams at lumpy-earnings companies often fool themselves into believing the profits are here to stay, and they confidently raise their payouts accordingly.